misuka-renderer/misuka/README.md

 - **Cross-platform**: misuka has been tested on Linux (``x86_64``), macOS (``arm64``), and Windows (``x86_64``).

-- **High performance**: The underlying Dr.Jit compiler fuses rendering code into kernels that achieve state-of-the-art performance using an LLVM backend targeting the CPU and a CUDA/OptiX backend targeting NVIDIA GPUs with ray tracing hardware acceleration.
+- **High performance**: The underlying Dr.Jit compiler fuses rendering code into kernels that achieve state-of-the-art performance using an LLVM backend targeting the CPU, a CUDA/OptiX backend targeting NVIDIA GPUs, and a Metal backend targeting Apple Silicon GPUs, all with hardware-accelerated ray tracing.

 - **Python first**: misuka is deeply integrated with Python.
 Materials, textures, and even full rendering algorithms can be developed in Python, which the system JIT-compiles (and optionally differentiates) on the fly.
 This enables the experimentation needed for research.